SEB-Core/mongoose-recipes/README.md

 }
 ```

-At the bottom of our file, we'll add our new function to the export.
+At the bottom of your file, you'll add your new function to the export.

 ```js
 module.exports = {